Make A Quick Drawing

 3. Railing posts & sections: Generally railing posts are spaced every 6-8 feet apart, and railing comes in 6 or 8-foot sections.
 It can be helpful to count deck and stair railing in increments of 6 or 8 feet.

 4. Posts & beam: No engineering degree required… but start developing a basic plan for the frame that makes that dream deck possible.
 There are a lot of factors, but typically joists can span 10-12 feet between beams.
 Typically beams can span 6-8 feet between posts.
-Check out the Spans page to learn more.
+Check out the Framing page to learn more.